michael-s-downs/thethingineed/services/documentation/techhubgenaiinfoindexing.md

         - **alias:** Model or pool of models to index (equivalent to name in config file).
         - **embedding_model:** Type of embedding that will calculate the vector of embeddings.
         - **platform:** Provider used to store and get the information.
+    - **metadata**: This parameter allows users to add custom metadata
+    - **index_metadata**:  This parameter, which can be either true to include the filename and users` metadata or a list specifying the metadata fields to include.
+Is used to add metadata to the embeddings generation.

 However, the necessary ones are detailed in the readme file.